It’s time to dominate the BVLOS market

 Take everything into consideration now

 Perhaps the most pressing concern with regards to component selection for your new UAV design is ensuring that all components are ideally suited to your application, work seamlessly with each other, and take up as little of your precious SWaP budget as possible.
 BVLOS missions are likely to require much more airtime than those conducted within a pilot’s visual range, especially for applications such as long-range package delivery, or inspection of vast lengths of road or powerline.
-In order to maximize your drone’s flight endurance, power drain from the various onboard components must be minimized.
+In order to maximize your drone’s flight endurance, power drains from the various onboard components must be minimized.

 So many onboard components – Is it really that hard to go BVLOS?